|Institution:||University of North Georgia|

 |Filed Under:||BA Program, Brainstorming, Composition, Digital, Experimental, Four-year Program, Handmade, Iconography, Non-design Majors, Process, Two-year Program|

 Inspired by Susan Merritt's letter-mark project, I had repurposed it to suit non-majors.
 This project enables students to learn how to use Adobe Illustrator, demonstrate sketching as a fundamental part of a design process that combines both analog and digital techniques, and enhance their presentation skills.
-Here, they were to create a typographic letter-mark using two of their initials in black and white.
+Here, they were to create a typographic letter-mark using two of their initials in black and white and use it to create a typographic pattern.
 The following limitations include:

 - The mark must contain characters form only the approved font families listed: Adobe Caslon, Baskerville, Bodoni URW, Clarendon, Gill Sans, Helvetica, and Futura PT.
 They may use italic, bold, or any other weights.
 They were not permitted to use other font families, nor mix font families within their mark.

 - The two letterforms must work together as a unit and must feel like a finished unified mark.
-They can be rotated, sliced and altered, but NOT distorted (no type squishing).
+They can be rotated, sliced, and altered, but NOT distorted (no font squishing).